 Kansas City Area Youth Jazz is a spring and summer only program.
 It’s like going away in summer to something like the Interlochen Center for the Arts or the Berklee College of Music summer sessions except it’s local, merit based, and free of tuition.
-We don’t encourage students with known potential conflicts to audition due to the musical rigors and scope of the KCAYJ program.
 Each awarded Fellowship is vital to each ensemble.
 KCAYJ Fellows prepare professional level literature for recording, perform in a next generation summer showcase concert festival, some play paid gigs in the community, and Fellows work with a variety of renowned teaching artists as clinicians each season.

 Each season Kansas City Area Youth Jazz invites Guest Artists and Educators to come in as clinicians during the course of our preparations for the album recording sessions.
 The following are among the artists and educators who have agreed to be contracted and scheduled for Kansas City Area Youth Jazz Clinics this season.
 Please note that this list is updated often.